IEEE Workshop on the Internet of Safe Things

-- Support for IoT development - debugging tools, emulators, testbeds
+- Support for IoT/CPS development - debugging tools, emulators, testbeds

-- Usable security and privacy for IoT platforms
+- Usable security and privacy for IoT/CPS platforms

-- Smart buildings, smart grid, and smart cities
+- Smart homes, smart buildings and smart city security and privacy issues

 Submitted papers must be in English, unpublished, and must not be currently under review for any other publication.
 Submissions must follow the official IEEE Conference Proceedings format.
-Full papers must be at most 6 single-spaced, double column 8.5” x 11” pages.
-Posters and Demos must be at most 1 single-spaced, double column 8.5” x 11” page, and have "poster" or "demo" in their titles.
-All figures, references, and appendices must fit within these limits.
+Full papers must be at most 6 single-spaced, double column 8.5” x 11” pages excluding references.
+Demos must be at most 1 single-spaced, double column 8.5” x 11” page, and have "Demo:" in their titles.
+All figures must fit within these limits.
+Authors are encouraged to use the IEEE conference proceedings templates.
+LaTeX submissions should use IEEEtran.cls version 1.8b.
 Papers that do not meet the size and formatting requirements will not be reviewed.
 All papers must be in Adobe Portable Document Format (PDF) and submitted through the web submission form via EasyChair (submission link below).
-The review process is single-blind.
+The review process is double-blind.

 Yuan Tian (University of Virginia)